spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 ### 2. Instructor Do: Demo Lighthouse (10 mins)

+* Open the [Gallery App](https://ancient-brushlands-76706.herokuapp.com/) and run the application.
+Let students know this is an application they will be working with after break later today.

   * Google has created a tool called Lighthouse which will allow us to run an audit on our page and find out different metrics about how it performs and what is hindering its performance.
 Lighthouse is a quality auditing tool developed by Google for analyzing web pages.

   * It provides audits for performance, accessibility, SEO, and progressive web applications.

-* Tell the class that Lighthouse can be run directly from our Chrome DevTools, making it a fast, simple, and effective way to get insights into our pages overall performance metrics.
+  * Lighthouse can be run directly from our Chrome Dev Tools.
+This makes it a fast, simple, and effective way to get insights into our pages overall performance metrics.

-* Open the [Gallery App](https://ancient-brushlands-76706.herokuapp.com/) and run the application.
-Let students know this is an application they will be working with after break later today.

   * Open chrome dev tools, and click the `Audits` tab.